-There are Tattoo Artist's out there who will blow your mind with what they can do, and then there are those who shouldn't have ever picked up a tattoo machine.
-Backyard operators have also taken advantage of the rise in popularity that tattoos are currently experiencing, colloquially known as "Scratchers", they are responsible for that crappy tattoo on your mates cousin, that is all blotchy and misspelt.
+There are tattoo artists out there who will blow your mind with what they can do. . . and then there are those who should never pick up a tattoo machine.
+Backyard operators have also taken advantage of the rise in popularity that tattoos are currently experiencing.
+Colloquially known as "scratchers," they are responsible for that crappy tattoo on your mate's cousin that is all blotchy and misspelled.

-Besides, it's not just about the Tattoo Artist themselves.
+Besides, it's not just about the artist.
 Your tattoo experience will be with you for a long time and there are many elements to a successful tattoo.

-Considering a tattoo is forever and that second chances are extremely limited, it pays to take the time to find the best Tattoo Artist you can.
-Learn what you need to know, don't walk into any Tattoo studio, find your dream Artist - it'll be worth it in the end.
+Considering a tattoo is forever and that second chances are limited, it pays to take the time to locate the best artist you can find.
+Learn what you need to know and don't walk into just any studio.
+Find your dream Artist: it'll be worth it in the end.

-- The easiest way to locate an amazing Tattoo Artist is to start asking around, check out the tattoos others have and ask who did it.
+- The easiest way to locate an amazing artist is to start asking around.
+Check out the tattoos others have and ask who did them.

-- Word of mouth is one of the most honest forms of advertising.
-People are more likely to tell you about a bad experience before they give you a good one, so when you hear praise about an Artist, take note.
+- Word-of-mouth is one of the most honest forms of advertising.
+People are more likely to tell you about a bad experience before they tell you about good ones, so when you hear praise about an artist, take note.

-- Visit any Tattoo studio within driving distance you may be considering.
-Inspect the studios Infection control.
-Every Artist has a portfolio of work that you can go through.
+- Visit every studio within driving distance.
+Inspect the studios' infection control reports.
+Every artist has a portfolio of work that you can go through.
 Remember that this is their best work, as no one puts their muck ups in their photo album.

-- Pour over current tattoo magazines and directories, remember though, just because they're in a tattoo magazine index doesn't mean they are good.
-It means they have just purchased advertising space on that particular page, the magazine has not endorsed them or checked them out personally.
+- Pore over current tattoo magazines and directories.
+Remember, though, just because they're in a magazine index doesn't mean they are good.
+It means they have just purchased advertising space on that particular page.
+The magazine has not endorsed them or checked them out personally.

-- Most Talented Artists are now on-line.
-Whether it's through their studio's website or their own personal page.
-Look over Facebook, Instagram, Pinterest and tumbler - see what tattoo work is on show in their online portfolio's.
+- Most talented artists are now online.
+Check their studio's website or their own personal page.
+Look over Facebook, Instagram, Pinterest, and Tumbler—see what work they have online.

-- Consider travelling interstate or attending a Tattoo show.
-The chance to be tattooed by some of the top Artists from around the world comes only at Tattoo shows.
-Or use it as an opportunity to see what is being done at the moment, and whom is tattooing.
+- Consider traveling interstate or attending a tattoo show, which might be your only chance to be tattooed by some of the top artists from around the world.
+Or use the show as an opportunity to see what is being done at the moment, and who is tattooing.
 Maybe collect some business cards to follow up with later on.

-Just like a car, don't buy the first one you see.
+- Just like a car, don't buy the first one you see.
 Put a little study into it.
-Considering the result could be a dodgy tattoo that lasts a lifetime, a few hours researching will put you on the front foot.
+Considering the result could be a dodgy tattoo that lasts a lifetime, a few hours of research will put you on the front foot.

-The most important part of choosing your Tattoo Artist is their skill level.
-Tattooing is entirely different to drawing, just because your cousin can draw the most incredible pictures on paper, it does not mean he can tattoo - say "no" when he offers to try out his new tattoo gun which he just bought off of eBay on you.
-(They are not tattoo guns either, no reputable Artist will call his Tattoo Machine a gun).
+The most important part of choosing your artist is their skill level.
+Tattooing is entirely different from drawing, so just because your cousin can draw the most incredible pictures on paper doesn't mean he can tattoo. . . say "no" when he offers to try out the new "tattoo gun" he just bought off of eBay on you.
+(No reputable artist will call their machine a gun!)

-Particular skills can only take time and practice to master, talent plays an important part, but having that experience and the guidance of another professional, takes any Artist to a whole new level.
-Determining an Artist's ability can be done by considering the following;
+Particular skills can only take time and practice to master, and talent plays an important part, but having that experience and the guidance of another professional, takes any artist to a whole new level.
+Determining an artist's ability can be done by considering the following;

 - Do the outlines meet up?
 Does the color stay within the lines?